ApiLogicServer/Docs/docs/Security-Authorization.md

-## Declaring Logic
+## Declaring Security Logic

 Analogous to logic declarations, Developers declare filters for users' roles (role-based access control).
+As shown below, these are declared in `security/declare_security.py`.

 A user can have multiple roles; a users' filters are **OR**ed together.

-Roles are typically defined elsewhere (LDAP, AD, external SQL database), and accessed at runtime via the Authentication-Provider.
+Roles are typically defined elsewhere (Keycloak, LDAP, AD, external SQL database), and accessed at runtime via the Authentication-Provider.
 Roles simplify administration, since there are typically many fewer roles that users, and they are less subject to change.

-You may elect to define the roles in your code for code completion, as shown below.
+> You may elect to define the roles in your code for code completion, as shown below in the `Roles` class.
+In any case, the "source of truth" is the Authentication-Provider.

 ![Declare Security](images/security/declare-security.png){ align=left }